Plan for good lighting design

 Consult a lighting professional for advice before embarking on a removal or retrofit project.
 This will ensure that the resulting lighting level will meet Workers' Compensation Board standards and provide optimal comfort.

-New technologies in incandescent and fluorescent lamp manufacturing are being implemented throughout North America to reduce energy consumption and improve lighting quality, at costs comparable to standard technologies.
+Energy-efficient LED technologies are replacing standard lighting technologies (like incandescent, high intensity discharge and fluorescent sources) throughout North America to reduce energy consumption and improve lighting quality, at compatible costs to users.

-T8 fluorescent lamps: Replace your existing T12 fluorescent lamps and magnetic ballasts with T8 fluorescent lamps and electronic ballasts.
-They reduce up to 40% of the energy costs, lower maintenance costs, increase the system's life and improve the quality of light.
+T8 fluorescent lamps: Replace your existing T12 fluorescent lamps and magnetic ballasts with tubular LED lamps (TLEDs) to reduce energy costs, lower maintenance costs, increase the system's lifespan, and improve the quality of light.

-Replace outdoor incandescent or mercury vapour lamps with high-pressure sodium or metal halide lamps.
-This can save up to 74% of energy use while providing similar light output.
+Replace older outdoor incandescent or mercury vapour lamps with LED luminaires.
+This can save up to 75% of energy use while providing similar light output.
+Similarly, replacing high-pressure sodium or metal halide systems with performant LED systems will save up to 50% of energy use and last over 10 to 15 years.

 Very bright light sources can cause glare.
 Unless bright sources can be effectively shielded, a greater number of low-wattage lights usually create a better visual environment than a few higher-wattage lights.